SciML/SciMLStyle/README.md

 but should be avoided since non public operations may have unexpected invariants and behaviors, and are subject to changes in future releases of the language.

-Note that qualified names are commonly used in method definitions to clarify that a function is being extended, e.g. function Base.getindex(...) … end.
+Note that qualified names are commonly used in method definitions to clarify that a function is being extended, e.g. function `Base.getindex(...) … end`.
 Such uses do not fall under this concern.

 ### Always default to constructs which initialize data